josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 </code-example>

 Finally, from `index.html`, remove all references to AngularJS scripts and jQuery.
-When you're done, this is what it should look like:
+When you are done, this is what it should look like:

 <code-example header="index.html" path="upgrade-phonecat-3-final/index.html" region="full"></code-example>

-That is the last you'll see of AngularJS!
+That is the last you will see of AngularJS!
 It has served us well but now it is time to say goodbye.

 ## Appendix: Upgrading PhoneCat Tests